lupyuen/lupyuen.github.io/src/flash.md

     ```

     (Change `sdk_app_helloworld.bin` to the full path of the firmware binary to be flashed.
 Change `/dev/tty.usbserial-1420` to the USB Serial Device assigned to PineCone.)

+    Note that we're throttling the USB Serial Port from the default 1 Mbps to 115.2 kbps... macOS has trouble connecting to BL602 at high speeds.

     __For Windows:__